How to disguise the Alexa speakers around your home

 The downside?
 Alexa speakers aren't exactly pretty to look at.
 Fortunately, there are more designs now than there were two years ago.
 Alexa speakers come in an array of different shapes, colors and styles, and you have more options for ways to make them blend in.

-If you're still rocking an older model, like the Echo or Echo Dot ($50 at Amazon.com), you're not entirely out of luck, however.
+If you're still rocking an older model, like the Echo or Echo Dot (£50 at Amazon.co.uk), you're not entirely out of luck, however.
 There are several ways you can disguise your speakers without having to fork out the cash for a new speaker.

 Skins